[Column] Complete history of French hip-hop: from NTM to the present day

 1. L”École du Micro d”Argent (1997)

-• Depicting the city of Marseille and social issues
+• Depicting the city and social issues of Marseille

 • Lyrics about ancient Egypt and French colonial history